nvdla/doc/doc/ias/unit_description.rst

 ~~~~~~~~~~~~~~~~

 NVDLA engine also supports multi-batch to enhance the performance and
-reduce the bandwidth, especially for FC (fully-connected) layers.
+reduce the bandwidth, especially for Fully-Connected (FC) layers.
 The
 output of one FC layer is a 1x1xC data cube.
 That means all weights in
 one FC layer are used only once.
 One stripe operation in FC layer has
 only one atomic operation.
-But convolution pipeline needs 16 cycles to
+But the convolution pipeline needs 16 cycles to
 load weight for next atomic operation.
-That makes a lot of bubble in
+This introduces a lot of bubbles in
-pipeline and MAC efficiency falls to 6.25%.
+the pipeline and MAC efficiency falls to 6.25%.
 To save the efficiency,
-NVDLA engine applies multi-batch mode.
+the NVDLA engine can apply multi-batch mode.

 The multi-batch is a special option for DC mode with multiple input
-feature data cube.
-Convolution pipeline will fetch multiple input data
+feature data cubes being processed at once.
+The Convolution pipeline
+will fetch multiple input data
-cubes with only one set of weight kernels.
-It also changes the atomic
+cubes for one set of weight kernels.
+This also changes the atomic
 operation.
 Small cubes from different input data cubes are loaded
 interlaced for atomic operation one after another.
 The stripe operation
-contains atomic operations for multiple batches.
-By that part of weight
+then contains atomic operations for multiple batches.
+Since weights are reused
-loading cycles are hidden and the efficiency rises.
+accross a stripe weight loading cycles are hidden and the efficiency increases.

 The length of stripe operation with different batch size are: